 The amount of Housing Benefit you can claim depends on your age and the number of people in your household, not on the number of rooms that are in your home.
 The 4 bedroom rate is the maximum you can claim even if you have more people in your household.

-All claims are reviewed annually on 1 April each year when the new LHA rates are set.
+All claims are reviewed annually on 1 April each year when the new LHA rates are set, however, this year (2021 -22) all Local Housing Allowance Rates have been Frozen at the rate last determined on 31 March 2020.

 If your rent has increased or decreased since the annual LHA review, your Housing Benefit award may be reviewed.